 (A) service date;

-(B) location and odometer mileage reading at the starting point and destination; or trip mileage calculation from Global Positioning System(GPS) software;
+(B) location and odometer mileage reading at the starting point and destination; or trip mileage calculation from global positioning system software;

 (C) name of the member transported; and